svenhjol/Charm/docs/features-1.12/index.md

     <a href="https://www.curseforge.com/minecraft/mc-mods/charm" class="btn btn-github">Download from Curseforge!</a>
 </div>

+## Important
+Charm for Minecraft 1.12 is no longer being actively maintained due to lack of time.
+Serious bugs will be worked on when time permits.
+Charm is being developed for Minecraft 1.14+ and you can find [the documentation here]({{site.baseurl}}/).

 ## Installation
 You need to install the **Java Edition** of Minecraft and then the [correct version of Forge](https://files.minecraftforge.net/) for the version of Minecraft you want to play.
 Once you have done this, drop the **Charm jar file** in your **mods** folder and start the game.